-The Regional Contests take place from the end of February to early April.
-Students who place in the top three at a Regional Contest are invited to participate in the State Contest.
+The Regional Contests take place in the spring.
+Students who place in the top four at a Regional Contest are invited to participate in the State Contest.
 Students are encouraged to improve their projects using comments from the judges prior to the State Contest.
 Approximately 1,500 students participate annually in the Regional Contests.

 The reason why Regional Contests are spread out over a number of weeks is due to schedule restrictions of the host location and to allow the CHD staff to attend all of the contests.
 Sometimes students feel that going early is an advantage/ disadvantage as do students with a later contest date.
 Remind students that everyone at the Regional Contest will be in the same boat.
-There are positive and negatives to each situation.
+There are positives and negatives to each situation.